-Long before the graffiti and the wall, no one spoke of Germany but Prussia, an empire of palaces, power, and great dynasties.
-The most prominent vestige of this era is Charlottenburg Palace, designed as a summer residence for Queen Sophie Charlotte.
+Long before the graffiti and the wall, no one spoke of Germany but Prussia, an empire of palaces, power and dynasties.
+The greatest vestige of this era is Charlottenburg Palace, designed as a summer residence for Queen Sophie Charlotte.

-Inside the palace, classical music concerts and elegant dinners at the Orangery are also held.
+Inside the palace, classical music concerts and elegant dinners are also held at the Orangery.
 Therefore, most tickets to visit Charlottenburg Palace include one of these experiences.

 In addition, Charlottenburg Palace consists of two areas that can be visited: the interior and the gardens.
-Access to the gardens is free of charge and many visitors agree that the beauty of the gardens surpasses even the interior of the Palace.
+Access to the gardens is free and many visitors agree that the tour of the gardens surpasses even the interior of the Palace.

-The concert at Charlottenburg Palace: is worthwhile in itself; for this reason, there is an exclusive type of ticket to enjoy the show.
-You will be able to choose between four types of seats for the concert: VIP, A, B, and C depending on the distance from the stage, category A being the best located.
+The concert at Charlottenburg Palace is worthwhile in its own right, which is why there is an exclusive type of ticket to enjoy the show.
+You can choose between four types of seats for the concert: VIP, A, B and C depending on the distance from the stage, with category A being the best located.
 The VIP category also includes a glass of champagne during the intermission of the concert.

-During the concert, you can listen to classical and late baroque pieces by composers such as Mozart, Bach, or Handel performed by the Berlin Resident Orchestra.
-To the quality of the music, you have to add the special atmosphere since you will rarely have the opportunity to enjoy a concert in a sumptuous palace of the 18th century.
+During the concert you can listen to pieces of classical and late baroque music by composers such as Mozart, Bach or Handel by the Berlin Resident Orchestra.
+In addition to the quality of the music, the atmosphere is very special, as you will rarely have the opportunity to enjoy a concert in a sumptuous 18th century palace.

 How to book